-- 5.1 The Leader of the Council has written to the Secretary of State to express disappointment at the outcome and the fact that it is considered that this will weaken the role of University Hospital Hartlepool as a general hospital facility to the detriment of residents in East Durham. - 5.2 Further, it is felt that the Council cannot accept the concluding recommendation of the Panel's report that "key community leaders and stakeholders should all give their full support to the successful implementation of these proposals for the benefit of local people". - 5.3 The Council's policy position on the Review is established (as detailed in para 3.2 and 3.6 above).
-The Darzi Review proposals were supported and in their implementation, the issue of transport and ease of access to acute hospital services for residents in East Durham needed to be recognised, along with the retention at the University Hospital Hartlepool site, of a comprehensive and viable range of acute hospital services. - As such the Council cannot offer full support for the proposals of the Reconfiguration Panel.
-Further evidence is seen to be required as to what "successfully implemented" means in practice against the aim of securing improved access to hospital based services for residents of East Durham and sustaining Hartlepool Hospital for the immediate future.
-There is a need to carefully examine what (if any) are the identifiable benefits of the changes in services for Easington District. - 5.5 The Partnerships Scrutiny Committee's views are sought on how they might assist to ensure the implementation of the planned service reconfigurations for paediatrics and maternity services and safeguarding the sustainable future on University Hospital Hartlepool is delivered so that the benefits of the changes can be shown to help meet the Council's objective to secure improved access to health services for residents of East Durham.
-The Committee might therefore wish to consider: - Undertaking a review to determine the identifiable benefits to East Durham of the Review outcome recommendations. - Engaging with Hartlepool Borough Council's Health Scrutiny Committee on this matter to ascertain their views. - Invite the North Tees and Hartlepool NHS Trust to explain how they will work to plan services to address the needs and accessibility issues facing residents of Easington District arising from the proposed changes. - Consider the implications of the proposed changes on access to and usage of other acute hospital services in Sunderland and Durham and the impacts this might have on the District's residents.
+- 5.1 The Leader of the Council has corresponded with the Secretary of State to express disappointment at the outcome and the fact that it is considered that this will weaken the role of University Hospital Hartlepool as a general hospital facility to the detriment of residents in East Durham. - 5.2 The Council's policy position on the Review is established (as detailed in para 3.2 and 3.6 above).
+The Darzi Review proposals were supported and in their implementation, the issue of transport and ease of access to acute hospital services for residents in East Durham needed to be recognised, along with the retention at the University Hospital Hartlepool site, of a comprehensive and viable range of acute hospital services.
+It is felt that the Council cannot simply accept the concluding recommendation of the Panel's report that "key community leaders and stakeholders should all give their full support to the successful implementation of these proposals for the benefit of local people". - 5.3 There is a need to have demonstrated what "successfully implemented" means in terms of identifiable benefits from these changes in services for Easington District's residents given the Council's objective to secure improved access to hospital based services for residents of East Durham and the wish to see Hartlepool Hospital sustained for the immediate future. - 5.4 The Partnerships Scrutiny Committee's views have been sought on how they might assist in this process.
+They have agreed to consider the following matters: - Undertake a review to determine the identifiable benefits to East Durham of the Review outcome recommendations. - Engage with Hartlepool Borough Council's Health Scrutiny Committee on this matter to ascertain their views. - Invite the North Tees and Hartlepool NHS Trust to explain how they will work to plan services to address the needs and accessibility issues facing residents of Easington District arising from the proposed changes. - Consider the implications of the proposed changes on access to and usage of other acute hospital services in Sunderland and Durham and the impacts this might have on the District's residents.